 The current digital world offers a new opportunity to jump the chasm with mass market disruptive innovation (this is only in the third edition of Crossing The Chasm).

-Basically, when you have a B2C digital product which can go straight for the consumers and you don’t need any distribution channel there’s no chasm for you.
-Example are Instagram and Tumblr.
-Also read Zero to One and Disrupt You.
+Basically, when you have a B2C digital product that can go straight for the consumers and you don’t need any distribution channel there’s no chasm for you.
+Examples are Instagram and Tumblr.

 How to get users quickly?
 Virality and quick adoptions are key, read more on The Tipping Point and Made to Stick.